thojmr/HS2_BetterVR/README.md

     - Look for a heart icon that may show up which indicates pleasure gauge hit
 - Adds option to skip title scene on game start and go straight to select scene.
 - Adds option to unlock all positions regardless of character state.
+- Adds option to tilt VR laser pointers up or down.
 - Fixes the bug of vanilla game not detecting thumb stick input on some platforms.
 - Fixes the bug of vanilla game resets camera when changing animation even if the camera initialization option is toggled off.
 - Fixes the non-interactable silhouette palette in game settings.